anquanscan/sec-tools/README.md

 [foozzer](https://github.com/tickelton/foozzer): A quick and dirty, cross-platform fuzzing framework
 [Dolphin.Memory.Access](https://github.com/Sewer56/Dolphin.Memory.Access): Tiny 9KB barebones library used to access the memory of Dolphin emulator on Windows.
 [YAWNING-TITAN](https://github.com/dstl/YAWNING-TITAN): YAWNING TITAN is an abstract, graph based cyber-security simulation environment that supports the training of intelligent agents for autonomous cyber operations.
 [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore): UICKeyChainStore is a simple wrapper for Keychain on iOS, watchOS, tvOS and macOS.
 Makes using Keychain APIs as easy as NSUserDefaults.
+[T-Remix](https://github.com/Arij-arman/T-Remix): An advanced TERMUX customisation tool.
+It will give your TERMUX a  new look.I will not tell you anything just try THIS TOOL,T-REMIX.:)